dev-tty0/Piforce-Web/README.md

 # Piforce-Web

-Piforce-Web is a raspberry pi image which loads creates a wireless access point and re-directs users to a web-page containing images and links to the naomi games which you own, and allows you to netboot these games from your phone/laptop/tablet.
+Piforce-Web is a raspberry pi image which creates a wireless access point and creates a web-page containing images and links to the naomi games which you own, and allows you to netboot these games from your phone, laptop or tablet.

 a video can be found here: https://www.youtube.com/watch?v=_-y7jqlN2ko

 This has the following advantages:

+- touch-screen web page via your phone for game selection; only the games you have loaded are shown
 - can be hidden inside the cab, so no need to open the naomi every time, or to run cables outside the cabinet
-- nice web page gui/game selection, which only shows the games you have loaded
+- no soldering required
 - fast boot times
-- no soldering required
-- just the netdimm, a crossover cable, raspberry pi and a sdcard required
+- just the netdimm, a crossover cable, raspberry pi and a sdcard required for multiboot fun
-- supports both rasperry pi 1, 2 & 3
+- supports rasperry pi 1, 2 & 3
 - UPDATE - now supports pi version 3 using its inbuilt wireless card
 - UPDATE - support for GPIO pins for hard-reset of games

 Piforce-Web uses debugmode's triforce tools to load a NetDIMM board with binaries for a Triforce, Naomi, or Chihiro arcade system.
-No soldering or additional components other than the raspberry pi, a low-cost USB wireless card, (if using the pi versions 1 or 2) and a SD card are required, and game selection is via a web page with images.
+No soldering or additional components other than the raspberry pi,and a SD card are required, and game selection is via a web page with images.
+If using the pi versions 1 and 2, a wireless card is also needed.

 # Requirements
 You will need the following items to use Piforce-Web:

 - A Raspberry Pi - http://www.raspberrypi.org/
 - An SD Card (4GB or greater)
-- A suitable wireless card (if using the pi versions 1 or 2 - see below)
+- A suitable wireless card (but only if using the pi versions 1 or 2 - see below)
 - A Naomi, Triforce, or Chihiro arcade system.
 - A Netdimm with a zero-key security PIC installed.
 - A crossover cable